 Conference calls are becoming a much more regular occurrence these days.
 Most of my executives participate in a conference call at least once a day if not more often.
 For assistants, they can be a tricky thing to organise, so much can go wrong – people can call a different number, forget the pin or be let down by the conference calling technology.
 How do we make sure we organise a perfect conference call every time?
 Here are my top tips…

 Scheduling the call

 Select a suitable time and date for everyone involved.
 Firstly, think about your executive – when is the best time of day for them?
-Participants do have to concentrate on a conference call so think about the time of day when your manager seems particularly focused.
-Secondly, when can all of the other participant make the call?
+Participants do have to concentrate on a conference call, so think about the time of day when your manager seems mainly focused.
+Secondly, when can all of the other participants make the call?
 Do ask if they are in a different time zone to you.

 Treat the conference call as you would a face-to-face meeting

-Conference calls do actually take a little more time to organise than a usual face-to-face meeting but the basics should be the same.
+Conference calls do take a little more time to organise than a usual face-to-face meeting, but the basics should be the same.
 Ensure that the conference call has an agenda and make sure that all of the participants have the correct paperwork.
-During the conference call it can be a little disruptive if the participants cannot all see the same documents.
+During the conference call, it can be a little disruptive if the participants cannot see the same documents.

 Send clear instructions

-It is amazing how many people don’t quite follow conference call instructions!
-Make sure the instructions really are as simple as possible!
+It is incredible how many people don’t quite follow conference call instructions!
+Make sure the instructions are as simple as possible!
 Include all of the instructions in the meeting request.
-Also, make sure everyone is aware that it is a conference call not a face-to-face meeting.
-Lastly I make sure I have received a confirmation from all of the attendees so on the day of the call I know exactly who is dialing in and who is not.
+Also, make sure everyone is aware that it is a conference call, not a face-to-face meeting.
+Lastly, I make sure I have received a confirmation from all of the attendees, so on the day of the call, I know precisely who is dialling in and who is not.

 Every assistant should make sure they have a conference call emergency plan.
-Personally I give all of the attendees my mobile number and ask them to text me if they have any problems dialing in.
+I give all of the attendees my mobile number and ask them to text me if they have any problems dialling in.
 I keep the emergency plan consistent.
-If I am not in the conference call I will still ask attendees to text me.
+If I am not in the conference call, I will still ask attendees to text me.